 If you claim treaty benefits that override or modify any provision of the Internal Revenue Code, and by claiming these benefits your tax is or might be reduced, you must attach a fully completed Form 8833, Treaty-Based Return Position Disclosure, to your tax return.
 There are exceptions to this requirement for certain types of income that are outlined in Publication 519, U.S. Tax Guide for Aliens, under the section on Reporting Treaty Benefits Claimed.

 Competent Authority Assistance

 If you are a U.S. citizen or resident alien, you can request assistance from the U.S. competent authority if you think that the actions of the U.S., a treaty country or both caused or will cause a tax situation not intended by the treaty between the two countries.
 You should read any treaty articles, including the mutual agreement procedure article, that apply in your situation.
 The U.S. competent authority cannot consider requests involving countries with which the U.S. does not have a treaty.
-See Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad, and Revenue Procedure 2006-54, Procedures for How to Make a Competent Authority Request.
+Refer to Competent Authority Agreements and Competent Authority Assistance for information on existing competent authority agreements and how to make a competent authority request.

 Obtaining Copies of Tax Treaties

-To view the text of a specific tax treaty, go to irs.gov and search for “tax treaties.”
-You will find the text of each treaty, and in most cases, the Technical Explanation for the treaty.
+To view the text of a specific tax treaty, go United States Income Tax Treaties - A to Z. You will find the text of each treaty, and in most cases, the Technical Explanation for the treaty.
 The Technical Explanation provides more detail on the intent of the treaty language.
-You can also request the text of treaties from the Department of Treasury at the following address:

 References and Links